yomorun/yomo/README.md

 ```
 Congratulations!
 You have done your first YoMo application.

-### YoMo focuses on：
+## Focuses on computings out of data center

-- Industrial IoT:
+- Latency-sensitive applications
-	- On the IoT device side, real-time communication with a latency of less than 10ms is required.
-	- On the smart device side, AI performing with a high hash rate is required.
-- YoMo consists of 2 parts：
-	- `yomo-edge`: deployed on company intranet; responsible for receiving device data and executing each yomo-plugin in turn according to the configuration
-	- `yomo-plugin`: can be deployed on public cloud, private cloud, and `yomo-edge-server`
+- Networking situation with packet loss or high latency
+- Handling continuous high frequency generated data with stream-processing
+- Building Complex systems with Streaming-Serverless architecture

-### Why YoMo
+## Why YoMo

 - Based on QUIC (Quick UDP Internet Connection) protocol for data transmission, which uses the User Datagram Protocol (UDP) as its basis instead of the Transmission Control Protocol (TCP); significantly improves the stability and throughput of data transmission.
+Especially for cellular networks like 5G and WiFi-6
 - A self-developed `yomo-codec` optimizes decoding performance.
 For more information, visit [its own repository](https://github.com/yomorun/yomo-codec) on GitHub.
 - Based on stream computing, which improves speed and accuracy when dealing with data handling and analysis; simplifies the complexity of stream-oriented programming.
+- Security start from UDP data packet.

 ## Contributing